What we collect

 We collect and store signature and transaction metadata.

-We show you user activity feeds, similar to a blockchain explorer.
-To display this data, we collect signature and transaction metadata such as statuses (success, failed, pending, etc.) and hashes.
+We collect signature and transaction metadata such as statuses (success, failed, pending, etc.) and transaction hashes.